Size Operator

 Configure the Data Workflow Component

-Next, add your Data Workflow component, bringing data from your Name field into the Data Workflow using an Input operator.
-Then, add a Size operator to find the number of characters in the Name field.
-And finally, send the result to your Number of Characters field using an Output operator.
+Next, configure a Data Workflow component, to bring data from your name Text Field component into the Data Workflow using an Input operator.
+Then, add a Size operator to determine the number of characters in the name field.
+Lastly, you'll send the final result to the characters field using an Output operator.

-1. Drag and drop a Data Workflow component onto your canvas.
-Place your Data Workflow below your Text Fields.
+1. Drag and drop a Data Workflow component onto your canvas, placing it below your Text Field components.

 Configure the Input Operator